Paper Mill produces the world premiere of this explosive new musical.

 The characters move about and deliver their lines almost like robotic pieces on a magnetized metal slab.
 Don't misunderstand.
 They have a lot of emotion and there's plenty of shouting and gesticulating over the course of this long production which plays without interruption.
 But it's all sort of starngely over wrought.
 And, while all this is going on there are weird, piercing sounds playing in the background.
 Why?
 Maybe some of these are supposed to be sounds associated with the docks, but we're not entirely sure what they are.
 Are the sounds there to create added tension or mystery or intrigue or what?
 Your guess is as good as ours.

+As originally written by Miller, the play is set in an Italian American neighborhood near the Brooklyn Bridge in New York.
+It employs a chorus and narrator in the character of Alfieri, a lawyer.
+Eddie, the tragic protagonist, has an improper love of, and almost obsession with, Catherine who is his niece and adopted daughter.
 Miller's interest in writing about the world of the New York docks originated with an unproduced screenplay that he developed with Elia Kazan in the early 1950s (entitled The Hook) that addressed corruption on the Brooklyn docks.
 Kazan later directed On the Waterfront, which dealt with the same subject.
 Miller said that he heard the basic account that developed into the plot of A View from the Bridge from a lawyer who worked with longshoremen, who related it to him as a true story.

 This production (which runs through February 21) has been called everything from "thrilling" to "magnificent" to "exquisite" and "profound."